 The church of the monastery is dedicated to Mother Mary and the Holy Trinity and is celebrated each year on August 15 (Dekapendavgoustos).

-The monastery is built on a rock and pilgrims visiting have to follow a staircase carved on it with 98 steps.
+The monastery is built in the shape of a fortress, on a 35m high rock, and pilgrims visiting have to follow a staircase carved on it with 98 steps.
 According to the tradition, the last one was made of gold but only faithful people could see it ( hence the name of the monastery from the words Hriso meaning gold and Skalitissa meaning of the stair).
 According to the tradition, however, the Patriarchy in Constantinople gave the gold step to the Ottoman sultan in order to achieve better treatment for the Christians.

 In 1900 the monastic order resident on the monastery was disbanded by the Turks and its lands sold.
 Solitary monks however continued to live there and maintain the old building as best as they could.

 During the Second World War, the Germans expelled the monks and turned the monastery into an outpost, resulting in damage from allied attacks.

 When the Nazis left, the monks returned to the monastery.

 Today the monastery is open to the people and attracts a lot of visitors especially during the summertime.